NVIDIA/NeMo/docs/source/tts/models.rst

         :alt: fastpitch model
         :scale: 30%

-Mixer-TTS
+Mixer-TTS/Mixer-TTS-X
 ~~~~~~~~~
 Mixer-TTS is a non-autoregressive model for mel-spectrogram generation.
 The model is based on MLP-Mixer architecture adapted for speech synthesis.
 The basic Mixer-TTS contains pitch and duration predictors, with the latter being trained with supervised TTS alignment framework.
-Alongside the basic model, we propose the extended version which additionally uses token embeddings from a pre-trained language model.
+Alongside the basic model, we propose the extended version, Mixer-TTS-X, which additionally uses token embeddings from a pre-trained language model.
 Basic Mixer-TTS and its extended version have a small number of parameters and enable much faster speech synthesis compared to the models with similar quality.
 The model architectures of basic Mixer-TTS is shown below (left).
 The basic Mixer-TTS uses the same architectures of duration and pitch predictors as FastPitch, but it has two major changes.
 It replaces all feed-forward transformer-based blocks in the encoder and decoder with new Mixer-TTS blocks (right); it uses an unsupervised speech-to-text alignment framework to train the duration predictor.
 Please refer to :cite:`tts-models-tatanov2022mixer` for details.

     .. image:: images/mixertts_model.png
         :align: center